lakwet/voracious_sort/README.md

 use memory up to 2x the array size.
 If you want to be sure to use in place algorithm, please use sorting functions instead of the trait.

+## Disclaimer about array size

+A radix sort is meant to be used on very big arrays.
+I make this crate to also sort smaller arrays but Voracious will fallback on native rust sorts.
+I let the user read the benchmark results to know if they need the Voracious sort.

 ## Documentation: How to use it ?

 Since it is alreay explained in the crate documentation, we just provide the link: